themohitnair/toc-jflap-exercise/report.md

 ## Table of Contents

+1. Abstract
-1. Problem Statement
+2. Problem Statement
-2. Design Steps
+3. Design Steps
-3. Tracing Strings
+4. Tracing Strings
-   - String 1: abbac
+   - String 1: `abbac`
-   - String 2: abbacbca
+   - String 2: `abbacbca`
-   - String 3: abacab
+   - String 3: `abacab`
-   - String 4: babacb
+   - String 4: `babacb`
-   - String 5: baac
+   - String 5: `baac`
-   - String 6: babcac
+   - String 6: `babcac`
-4. Multiple Run Simulation Output
+5. Multiple Run Simulation Output
+6. Five-tuple representation of the NFA
+7. Conclusion

+---

+# Abstract

+JFLAP (Java Formal Languages and Automata Package) is an educational software tool designed to aid in the teaching and learning of theoretical computer science concepts, particularly formal languages, automata theory, and computational theory.
+JFLAP provides an interactive environment where users can design, simulate, and experiment with various formal models, including finite automata, pushdown automata, Turing machines, regular expressions, and grammars.

+The tool supports step-by-step simulations, multiple input string testing, and visualizations of transitions, making it ideal for understanding abstract theoretical concepts in a concrete, visual manner.
+JFLAP also facilitates the construction and debugging of automata, allowing users to trace computation paths and identify errors in their designs.

+Widely adopted in academic settings, JFLAP bridges the gap between theory and practical application, offering students an engaging platform to explore the foundational concepts of computation.
+By providing hands-on experience, JFLAP enhances understanding, promotes experimentation, and serves as an invaluable resource for both instructors and students in the field of computer science.

 ---